fabmob/standard-covoiturage/standard-covoiturage_specification.md

 * `GET /passenger_regular_trips`

 These are the counterparts of the `GET \passenger_journeys` and `GET
-\driver_journeys` endpointS, but for searching regular trips.
+\driver_journeys` endpoints, but for searching regular trips.
+The carpooling operator can implement one or the other or both API endpoints.

 A regular trip is a recurring trip that is repeated from one week to another.
 The API allows for searching regular trips that start around the same time of